 A good knife sharpener should have at least three stages for sharpening.
 Since there are different levels of abrasiveness, the sharpener must contain all three to produce a brand-new type of sharpened edge.
 These three slots will have different levels of work done on the blade edge.
 The first will remove the burrs, the second will sharpen the edge, and the last one will be responsible for honing the blade.
 Look for a diamond-hone type since this is the best material for the job.

 Cost of the Product

 Obviously, the cost of the sharpener should be a major factor during the selection process.
-The price of the product should give a good idea on its quality.
+The price of the product will likely give you a good idea of its quality.
 The cost of a knife sharpener may vary from one brand to another with electric professional types going as high as several hundred dollars.
 Individuals thinking about making a purchase are advised to set a budget and browse only through the items that fall within their needs.

 Safety Features Availability